How to Copy Windows 7 from One Computer to another Safely

 To get started, please download this software on the old computer and then follow the steps below to transfer Windows 7 to new computer without reinstallation.

 Part 1.
 Create System Image for Windows 7

-1. In AOMEI Backupper click “Backup” and then “System Backup”.
+1. In AOMEI Backupper, click “Backup” and then “System Backup”.

 Part 2.
 Create a Bootable Device for New Computer

-2. Select a bootable disc type.
-The “Windows PE” option is recommended for Windows 7 and higher.
+2. Select a bootable disc type - “Windows PE”(Recommended) or "Linux".
 Click “Next”.

 Part 3.
 Restore Windows 7 Image to New Computer

 🔍 Important: The selected destination partition (or disk) will be overwritten after this behavior.
 Back up data that matters to you in advance.